-- Take a look at the first machine shown in this video. - Design and build your own machine by following the guidelines below: - o It should include at least six steps. - It should be made up of at least one of the following simple machines: wheel, inclined plane, lever, pulley.
+- Take a look at the first machine shown in this video. - Design and build your own machine by following the guidelines below: - It could include at least six steps. - It could be made up of at least one of the following simple machines: wheel, inclined plane, lever, pulley.